-By the time you’re a few months into your pregnancy, you’ll know whether you’re one of the lucky few who have the legendary pregnancy glow or whether you’ll spend the next six months battling acne, like you did back in high school.
-If you’re plagued with pregnancy breakouts on your back and shoulders, they’ll most likely disappear a few months after your baby’s birth, but a few basic steps will help you avoid unsightly spots.
+By the time you’re a few months into your pregnancy, you’ll know whether you’re one of the lucky few who has the legendary pregnancy glow or whether you’ll spend the next six months battling acne as you did back in high school.
+If you’re plagued with back acne during pregnancy, they’ll most likely disappear a few months after your baby’s birth, but a few basic steps will help you avoid unsightly spots.

 Acne on your back during pregnancy is caused by the same thing that causes acne on your face or body any time: a clogged hair follicle.
 But you may be more likely to get body acne during pregnancy because your body produces higher levels of hormones called androgens when you’re pregnant, which can stimulate pore-clogging overproduction from your oil glands.

 Doctors have different opinions about the best way to treat acne during pregnancy, from diet to specific cleaning lotions to topical creams, so if you’ve got a bad case of back acne, ask your own family doctor what she recommends.
 She can also address other issues that might affect your pregnancy.